astronomer/docs/astro/terraform-provider-get-started.md

 :::publicpreview
 :::

 Terraform enables you to define and manage infrastructure as code.
-Using the [Astro Terraform Provider](https://registry.terraform.io/providers/astronomer/astro/latest), we'll demonstrate how to manage Astro infrastructure using Terraform by creating and deleting a Workspace and Deployment.
+Using the [Astro Terraform Provider](https://registry.terraform.io/providers/astronomer/astro/latest), this guide demonstrates how to manage Astro infrastructure using Terraform, by creating and deleting a Workspace and Deployment.

 ## Prerequisites